 not charge healthcare co-ops more than what they charge other commercial

-.
+insurance company.
 This regulation should eliminate the need of the

 co-op negotiating rates with all providers in a region (a large portion